owades/parcel-mapping/README.md

 # parcel-mapping

-Mapping parcels in Alameda County
+Mapping parcels in Alameda County, California

 You're obligated to listen to the band Parcels while looking at this: https://open.spotify.com/album/6tNAnVG8xrmMbINuWutrNy?si=Coj3acm8QeODtiRbqPrdjQ